CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 These instructions are also available on the [GitHub repository](https://github.com/CarlSargunar/Umbraco-Docker-Workshop/blob/main/Workshop.md) or your own fork.

+Wherever there are something for you to do I will add the flag **Action:**.
+This will indicate to you that you should do the action described in the instruction.

+## Working Folder

+**Action:** Create a folder in the root of your application called Worhshop.
+In your terminal window, change directory to the **Workshop** directory.
+All exercises will be completed in this folder.

+The folders which are in this workshop are :

+- **Files** - This folder contains pre-created files which will be used in this workshop to save you typing everything out manually
+- **Media** - The images used in this workshop are stored in there
+- **Workshop Complete** - This folder contains a fully complete version of the workshop which can be used for reference in case you run into problems, in a zipped up file.
+No cheating!!
+- **Workshop** - This will be the folder where the workshop is being run from.

 # Exercise 1 - Create a Database Container

 The first step is to create a database container which will host our database for the Umbraco sites going forward in this workshop.
 We are deliberately not using SQLite or LocalDB as these aren't universally compatible across all platforms.

 ## 1.1 Create a container for the database server

+**Action:**
+- In your working folder, create a new folder called UmbData.
-Create a blank file in the UmbData folder called Dockerfile.
-This will define the database container, and also describe the configuration we will use with that database container.
+- In that folder, create a blank file in the UmbData folder called Dockerfile.

+This will folder and the associated Dockerfile will define the database container, the image to use, and the ports it exposes and also describe the configuration we will use with that database container.

 *Note : the case of the file is important - it needs to be called Dockerfile with no extension*

+**Action:** Paste the contents of this section into the Dockerfile.
 In that file we will define the image we will use, and the ports we will use.

     FROM mcr.microsoft.com/azure-sql-edge:1.0.4